 Directors, officers, employees and contractors engaging in the political process must take care to separate their personal activities from their association with the Corporation and to comply with the Corporation’s Anti-Corruption Policy.

-- Each individual being considered for nomination as a director of the Corporation must disclose to the Governance and Compensation Committee all interest and relationships of which the director is aware of at the time of consideration which will or may give rise to a conflict of interest.
-If such an interest or relationship should arise while the individual is a director, the individual shall make immediate disclosure of all relevant facts to the Corporate Secretary or the Board Chair.
+Each individual being considered for nomination as a director of the Corporation must disclose to the Governance and Compensation Committee all interest and relationships of which the director is aware of at the time of consideration which will or may give rise to a conflict of interest.
+If such an interest or relationship should arise while the individual is a director, the individual shall make immediate disclosure of all relevant facts to the Corporate Secretary or the Chairman of the Board.

 Discrimination or harassment against any individual with respect to race, religion, age, gender (including pregnancy and childbirth), marital status, family status, sexual orientation, national or ethnic origin will not be tolerated.
 Furthermore, any hostility toward, or resistance against, any activity specifically protected under the Code, such as expressing our good faith opposition to prohibited discrimination or harassment, or participating in making a good faith complaint of discrimination or harassment will not be tolerated.